slepc4py.SLEPc.RG#

 computeContour(n)

-Compute the coordinates of several points of the contour on the region.
+Compute points on the contour of the region.

 computeQuadrature(quad, n)